koxudaxi/pydantic-pycharm-plugin/README.md

 ### Acceptable Type (Experimental)
 **This feature is in version [0.1.3](https://github.com/koxudaxi/pydantic-pycharm-plugin/releases/tag/0.1.3) or later.**

 Pydantic can always parse a few types to other types.
-For example, `int` to `str.` It always succeeds.
+For example, `int` to `str`.
+It always succeeds.
 You can set it as an acceptable type.
 The message is `Field is of type 'x', 'y' is set as an acceptable type in pyproject.toml`.
-Also, you would disable the message to set "disable" on `acceptable-type-highlight`.
+Also,You may want to disable the message.You can do it, by setting "disable" on `acceptable-type-highlight`.

 #### Set acceptable-type in pyproject.toml
 You should create `pyproject.toml` in your project root.